kibernick/pycontacts/README.md

 The only dependencies are related to running tests and are found in the `dev-requirements.txt` file.

+# Implementation

+AddressBook stores data within it's `_store` instance attribute.
+This "store" is actually a `dict` with keys representing entity table names, and values containing records.
+Each record is further represented by a `dict`, with the key-value pairs representing the table columns and values.

+There is currently almost no validation of user input, as this would require a more complex solution.

+Interaction with the various entities is done via manager instances on the address book instance (e.g. `self.groups`).
+Entity classes mimick an ORM in their design.
+There are manager classes (extended from `BaseManager`) that handle operations on the table level, as well as "model" classes (extended from `BaseModel`) that handle operations on the instances themselves.

+A new entity can be added by extending `BaseModel` with the appropriate class attributes: `table_name` (str), `attributes` (tuple), `foreign_keys` (dict).

+New behaviours can be added to the base model and manager classes, so that they are inherited by all entities.

 # Usage

 An AddressBook's entities include Persons, Groups, EmailAddresses and others.
 The common API to interact with these entities goes as follows: